Wendy Neil

 Experience;

-• My experience includes general counselling, domestic abuse and anger management
+• My experience includes general counselling, occupational health/workplace counselling, domestic abuse, sexual abuse, and anger management.

 Qualifications;